 The addictive potential of vaping or smoking alcohol is unknown.
 Typically, the faster a drug reaches the brain, the faster addiction develops; however, alcohol inhalation is not well-studied in humans.
 Anecdotal evidence suggests that alcohol inhalation is more likely to cause poisoning, acute harm, and chronic health problems with the lungs.
 It is not likely to lead to significant intoxication that would otherwise contribute to compulsive behaviors.

-Other Signs of Alcoholism Indicate Need for Help
+Other Signs of Vaping Alcohol Indicate Need for Help

 - Spending a lot of time drinking